Operas to live vicariously through

 Rossini's The Barber of Seville

-If this sounds like you, transport yourself to sunny Spain with The Barber of Seville.
-Regarded as one of the best opera buffs, it provides some well needed comic relief in these strange times.
+Transport yourself to sunny Spain with The Barber of Seville.
+Regarded as one of the best opera buffs, it provides some well needed comic relief.

 In Rossini’s farcical favourite, Figaro, a barber, assists Count Almaviva in prising the beautiful Rosina away from her lecherous guardian, Dr Bartolo.